AdventHealth Littleton: History

-In early September 2023, construction began on a three story, 97,700-square-foot, heart and vascular tower for $100 million.
+In early September 2023, construction began on a three story, 97700 sqfoot, heart and vascular tower for $100 million.
 It would add twenty-four bed coronary care unit, cardiac catheterization laboratories, cardiac diagnostic department, operating theatres, pre-and post-procedural rooms, two hybrid suites, electrophysiology and interventional cardiology suites.
-Later the size of the tower was changed to 143,000-square-foot and it opened for $150 million on August 27, 2025.
+Later the size of the tower was changed to 143000 sqfoot and it opened for $150 million on August 27, 2025.

 On May 15, 2024, AdventHealth Littleton announced that employees had found thirty-one cremains from miscarriages, they were later buried at a local cemetery.

+Services

+On April 29, 2026, the hospital relaunched its Forensic Nurse Examiner Program to treat victims of sexual assault, domestic violence, elder abuse and gun violence.

+Awards and recognitions

+The hospital received a grade A from The Leapfrog Group from November 2012 to spring 2016, and from spring 2024 to November 2025.